nivb52/datepicker-react/README.md

 </div>

 ### LIGHTWEIGHT
-* no usage of CSS frameworks
+* No usage of CSS frameworks
 * No moment.js needed
 * No use of any 3rd party data model
 * when clicked, the selected date printed in console as Date() object of JS.